pinkyboo/fedora_hardening/README.md

 <b>Note:</b>
 >Created as a private project, but free to use for everyone by now.
 >Still in development and testing cycle. <br>Original written in Bash and changed to Python for fun and learning.
 >If someone finds issues, it would be nice<br>to let me know.
-Runs on Fedora 26 & 27.
+Runs on Fedora 26 & 27 Workstation.